Want to buy bitcoin without getting ripped off?

 Option #2: Revolut Route

-Your second option is a popular workaround which has been used by UK residents to buy bitcoin as cheaply as possible since mid-2017.
+Your second option is a popular workaround which UK residents have used to buy bitcoin as cheaply as possible since mid-2017.

 This isn’t as convenient as option #1, but it is faster.